mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Infrastructure layer provides all the functions specified below in a fully generic way.

 * `subscribeJsonFromPubsub` - for subscribing to JSON messages on Pubsub
+* `publishJsonToPubsub` - for publishing JSON messages on Pubsub
 * `readFromBigQuery` - for reading from BigQuery using Storage Read API
 * `queryFromBigQuery` - for querying BigQuery using SQL
-* `writeUnboundedToBigQuery` - for writing to BigQuery using Storage Write API
+* `writeUnboundedToBigQuery` - for writing to BigQuery using Storage Write API with append mode
-* `writeBoundedToBigQuery` - for writing to BigQuery using File Loads
+* `writeBoundedToBigQuery` - for writing to BigQuery using File Loads with truncate mode
-* `publishJsonToPubsub` - for publishing JSON messages on Pubsub
 * `writeUnboundedToStorageAsJson` - for writing JSON files with dead letters on Cloud Storage

 Extract the infrastructure module as a shared library and reuse it in all data pipelines.